Diocese of Syracuse: Sex abuse scandals and bankruptcy

 In a 2011 legal deposition, Bishop Cunningham made statements about the victims of sex abuse describing them as "culpable" and "accomplices".
 In 2015, when those statements became public, Cunningham said "my choice of words should have been better, [...] but I can assure you that I did not believe the individual involved in the case was at fault."
-He also repeatedly reiterated that he doesn't believe children are responsible for being abused.
+He repeatedly reiterated that he doesn't believe children are responsible for being abused.

-In June 2020, Bishop Lucia announced that the diocese had filed for Chapter 11 bankruptcy due the cost of lawsuits from hundreds of sexual abuse cases..
-Lucia said he decided on bankruptcy to keep the diocese solvent and ensure that all the alleged victims got something for their lawsuits.
+In June 2020, Bishop Lucia announced that the diocese had filed for Chapter 11 bankruptcy due the cost of lawsuits from sexual abuse cases.
 Just days before the bankruptcy filing, 38 plaintiffs filed new sex abuse lawsuits under the New York Child Victims Act.

-In December 2024, Reverend Nathan Brooks, who once served at parishes in Cortland County, pled guilty to endangering the welfare of a child.
-He was sentenced that month in Homer Town Court to probation, counseling, and a full stay-away order from the victim; Brooks also faced a charge of forcible touching, but the family said it was satisfied with the resolution on the endangering charge.
+In December 2024, Nathan Brooks, who once served at parishes in Cortland County, pled guilty to endangering the welfare of a child.
+He was sentenced to probation, counseling, and a full stay-away order from the victim; Brooks also faced a charge of forcible touching, but the family said it was satisfied with the resolution on the endangering charge.
 Cortland County District Attorney Patrick noted that in addition to violating the law, Brooks violated the policies of the diocese.